ppanero/UNED_CSE_Scripts/ZipfsLaw/README.md

 |48                     |1                |
 |50                     |1                |

+So as we can see the percentage of words that occur only once in the text is 73%, however if we use stopping that percentage goes down to 53%, being closer to Zipf's Law and therefore proving it.

-However when applying stopping (spanish stop words taken from [here](https://github.com/6/stopwords-json)) the results are even more suitable as can be seen in the following table:
+The results of applying the script with stopping (spanish stop words taken from [here](https://github.com/6/stopwords-json)) can be seen in the following table:

 Amount of unique words: 156